krypciak/cc-extra-dialogue/README.md

 ![CrossCode Extra Dialogue Banner](docs/images/title.png)

-This mod adds more lore-friendly dialogues for party members, that previously had no interractions with each other.
+This mod adds more lore-friendly dialogue for party members, that previously had no interactions with each other.

 Compared to original game + DLC, amount of post-combat party conversations is increased by **at least 4 times**.

 *Note: 'A New Home' DLC is NOT required, although majority of new content is only available in post-game episode.*

 ## Installation
-This mod requires [CCLoader](https://github.com/CCDirectLink/CCLoader) which you can either install manually or use the [CCLoader installer](https://github.com/CCDirectLink/ccloader-installer).
+This mod requires [CCLoader](https://github.com/CCDirectLink/CCLoader#ccloader) which you can either install manually or use the [CCLoader installer](https://github.com/CCDirectLink/ccloader-installer#ccloader-installer).

-Once CCLoader is installed, [download cc-extra-dialogue.ccmod](https://github.com/Paradragon/cc-extra-dialogue/releases) and put it into `CrossCode/assets/mods` folder.
+Once CCLoader is installed, download [cc-extra-dialogue.ccmod](https://github.com/Paradragon/cc-extra-dialogue/releases) and put it into `CrossCode/assets/mods` folder.

 [![Download latest release](docs/images/download_release.png)](https://github.com/Paradragon/cc-extra-dialogue/releases)